 Honeycomb uses API keys for a number of different purposes.
 Any programmatic request sent to Honeycomb must use an API key.
-API keys are set at the team level, and apply to all datasets within the team.
+API keys are set at the Environment level, and apply to all datasets within the Environment.

-API keys are managed at the team level and found in your Team Settings.
-API keys can be created, modified, or deleted as necessary.
+API keys are managed at the Environment level and found in your Environment Settings.
+API keys can be created, modified, or deleted only via the UI.
 You must be a Team Owner to create and edit API keys.

 An API key can have any number of the following permissions: